RyanMicrosoftContosoUniversity/fabric-automation-framework/README.md

 ## Introduction

-The Fabric Automation Framework is designed to simplify and automate various tasks within a fabric environment.
+The Fabric Utils Framework is designed to simplify and automate various tasks within a fabric environment.
 It provides a set of tools and scripts to manage and interact with different components of the fabric infrastructure.

 ## Features